dicksont/es6-set-eq/README.md

 ## Background

-Whatever happened to the equals method in ES6 sets?
+Whatever happened to the equals method for ES6 sets?
 Well, until it shows up, you can use this package as a filler.

 ## Usage